 Nowadays Pai is a tourist trap and has lost much of its authenticity.
 But the area is still insanely beautiful.

-One thing I like about Koh Tao is that it’s a hotspot for other people backpacking Thailand.
-It caters to backpackers; and isn’t overrun with fancy resorts or five-star hotels.
+One thing I like about Koh Tao is that it’s a hotspot for other people backpacking in Thailand.
+It caters to backpackers; isn’t overrun with fancy resorts or five-star hotels.
 Hostels and dive centers rule the sands of Koh Tao.

 Heading to the south of Thailand, then add Railway to your bucket list.
-Railway’s cut off from the rest of the mainland by gigantic limestone cliffs.
+The railway’s cut off from the rest of the mainland by gigantic limestone cliffs.
 These towering barriers give the area a secluded and relaxing atmosphere and make the peninsula only reachable by boat.
 It’s home to soft, sandy beaches, panoramic views, and a relaxing atmosphere.

 And while this area’s become touristy, it’s still a great place to take a couple of days, relax, and charge your travel batteries.

 Krabi is a major hub for the southern coast region.
 It’s the gateway to Railay as well.